How to Get from Paris to Normandy, by Train

 ADVERTISEMENT

-Visiting Normandy – Travel Checklist
+Planning Notes - Normandy Travel Checklist

-It’s also easy to take the train from Paris to cities throughout Normandy.
+Trains | From Paris, you can high-speed trains to towns throughout Normandy.
 Check my post here for more logistical information on taking the train in France and how not to buy tickets.

-Lastly, be sure to visit Paris with travel insurance.
+Insurance.
 Whether you get injured and need to be hospitalized, your phone gets stolen, or a flight delay leaves you with nothing but the clothes on your back, travel insurance will help when you need it most.
+During our last trip, riots in Paris shut down the city.
+Get a quote for your trip here.

 You Might Also Enjoy: